pubky/paykit/README.md

 ## Description
 Slashpay is a method for abstracting and automating any payment process behind a single, static pubkey ("slashtag") which refers to a data store containing all supported payment endpoints.

-## Technical Summary
-Design approach is similar to core lightning.

 ### Architecure
  Slashpay consists of core and plugins.
 Core is an event emitter service with JSON-RPC2.0 compatible interface.
 Plugins specify which events they subscribe to.
 There two possible modes for core to run plugins:
  - js library - required into core module, mainly used for mobile (current implementation)